binishaa1131/Jokes-Generator/README.md

 # Jokes-Generator
-A simple robot joke generator built with HTML, CSS, and JavaScript.
+A fun web app built with HTML, CSS, and JavaScript that delivers random (and often lame) dad jokes using a public jokes API.